-Lovers of history and chocolate can take York’s Chocolate Tour, discovering the history of Smarties and Aero before visiting York’s Sweet Story, a new attraction for 2012.
+Lovers of history and chocolate can take York’s Chocolate Tour, discovering the history of Smarties and Aero before visiting York’s Sweet Story.
 Several hotels offer accommodation for chocoholics, complete with gifts of chocolatey goodness.

 The Jorvik Centre takes you deep underground for a traditional Viking experience, while York Minster offers breathtaking views of the city.
 York is also home to the world’s largest maze and a host of museums full of everything from quilts to trains.

 Near Land’s End, St Ives is a pretty fishing village with cobbled streets set on a Cornish beach.
 Warmed by the Gulf Stream, the golden beaches are popular with surfers, sunbathers and strollers, while the freshest of fish is served in the restaurants.